ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer using admonitions.md

 ````

+We need one more Position block.
 In the Play game stack, after this:
 ````ad-scratch
 ```
 set scroll and position::custom